Plasmodium knowlesi: Role in human disease

 P. knowlesi can cause both uncomplicated and severe malaria in humans.
 Those infected nearly always experience fever and chills.
 People with uncomplicated P. knowlesi malaria often also experience headaches, joint pain, malaise, and loss of appetite.
 Less commonly, people report coughing, abdominal pain, diarrhea, nausea, and vomiting.
 Laboratory tests of infected people nearly always show a low platelet count, although this rarely leads to bleeding problems.
 Unlike other human malarias, P. knowlesi malaria tends to have fevers that spike every 24 hours, and is therefore often called daily or "quotidian" malaria.
-Uncomplicated P. knowlesi malaria can be treated with antimalarial drugs such as artemisinin combination therapy (ACT) or chloroquine ACT is the preferred treatment as the drug is associated with a faster parasite clearance time.
+Uncomplicated P. knowlesi malaria can be treated with antimalarial drugs such as artemisinin combination therapy (ACT) or chloroquine.
+ACT is the preferred treatment as the drug is associated with a faster parasite clearance time.

 At least 10% of people infected with P. knowlesi develop severe malaria.
 Severe P. knowlesi malaria resembles severe malaria caused by P. falciparum.
 Those with severe disease may experience shortness of breath, abdominal pain, and vomiting.
 As disease progresses, parasites replicate to very high levels in the blood likely causing acute kidney injury, jaundice, shock, and respiratory distress.
 Metabolic acidosis is uncommon, but can occur in particularly severe cases.
 Unlike P. falciparum malaria, severe P. knowlesi malaria rarely causes coma or severe anemia.
-Approximately 1-2% of cases are fatal.
+Approximately 1 to 2% of cases are fatal.